Gabrielk99/AutoCorrect/README.md

 It's a simple Auto Correct implemented based on "Natural Language Processing with Probabilistic Models" course, from deeplearning.ai.

-Was implemented a basic system, that contains a DynamicEditDistance process, a vocabulary builder ands others functions.
+Was implemented a basic system, that contains a DynamicEditDistance process, a vocabulary builder and others functions.

 ## TODO